TelemarkAlpint/slingsby/tools/README.md

 --------------

 Used to encrypt and decrypt secret values that are stored in `./salt/secure/init.sls`.
-Decryption key can be found in the webkom dropbox Kontoer.kdbx file.
+Decryption key can be found in the styre-dropbox `Kontoer.kdbx` file.